-On this page, I tried to answer the questions I most-commonly receive.
+On this page, I tried to answer the questions I commonly receive.
 If I didn’t answer a question you may have, please feel free to leave a comment!

 Frequently Asked Questions:

 Is there an easier way to see your recipes?

 Yes, you can simply click here: Get FREE recipes delivered to your inbox

 Many people prefer to get the recipes by email so they don’t have to remember to keep checking back for new recipes.
 It’s 100% free, and you get just the recipes, with no annoying advertisements.

 I receive hundreds of questions each day, so please be patient with me as I try my hardest to respond to as many as possible!
 Here are links to the CCK Facebook Page and the CCK Pinterest Page, and you can also reach out at chocolatecoveredmedia at gmail dot com.
 Or leave a comment on any one of my blog posts.

 Here are all my posts tagged: Life As A Full-Time Food Blogger.

 Not surprisingly, I am partial to the chocolate pie, brownies, and pudding cake recipes; but I also really love the ice cream–especially the pistachio ice cream recipe in the Chocolate-Covered Katie Cookbook.